Graham Spanier: Resignation from Penn State

 During the investigation into allegations of child sex abuse by former Penn State football defensive coordinator Jerry Sandusky, dozens of individuals were interviewed by prosecutors, and many were called to testify before a Grand Jury.
 Those interviewed included Penn State football coaches, staff members and university administrators.
 Among them were Senior Vice President Gary Schultz, Athletic Director Timothy Curley, Spanier and Head Football Coach Joe Paterno, whose testimony lasted seven minutes.
 As a result of grand jury testimony, Curley and Schultz were charged with perjury and failure to report suspected child abuse.

 Spanier issued a statement the day the charges came to light in which he said Curley and Schultz had his "complete confidence", and they "operate at the highest levels of honesty."
 Spanier was criticized for expressing support for Curley and Schultz, and failing to express any concern for Sandusky's alleged victims.
 After this, he largely dropped from public view.
 According to the Chronicle of Higher Education, the Board of Trustees ordered him to keep silent.
 Paterno's son, Jay Paterno, reported that the board of trustees chair, John P. Surma, then ordered that Coach Paterno's weekly press conference be canceled.

 On Nov.
 6, 2011, a Facebook group titled “Fire Graham Spanier” was created by a Penn State alumnus to pressure the board of trustees.
 The group never achieved more than 100 members.
 Also on Facebook, an event titled "Sit in Silence during the Alma Mater" encouraged attendees of the final home football game of the season on Saturday, Nov.
 12 to sit in silence while the Penn State Blue Band performed the Alma Mater.
-An online petition calling for Spanier's ouster was created at change.org by a professional blogger and self-described "reality-based charismatic/Pentecostal Christian" who had no connection to the university.
-It garnered over 1,800 signatures in four days before closing.
+An online petition calling for Spanier's removal was created at change.org garnered over 1,800 signatures in four days before closing.